ViDA: Guiding Through the EU VAT Reform

 Adapting to ViDA would mean revamping their VAT reporting systems

-Uniform Adoption Hurdles: For ViDA to be effective, it requires unanimous adoption across all EU member states.
-This is a monumental task, given that each country has its established tax systems and VAT regulations.
+For the ViDA to be effective, it requires unanimous adoption across all EU member states.
+This remains a monumental task, given that each country has its own established tax systems and VAT regulations.
 The need for uniformity might force countries to overhaul their existing infrastructures, incurring significant costs and administrative challenges.
 One other hurdle might be the timeframe.
-Although the introduction has been postponed from 2028 to 2030, one could argue that even with the given 2 years extension, it still might be a bit too enthusiastic.

 High Implementation Costs: Beyond the member states, large corporations, especially those operating across multiple EU countries, would face substantial costs.
 Adapting to ViDA would mean revamping their VAT reporting systems, training personnel, and ensuring compliance across the board.
 For many, this could mean diverting significant resources and time, with no immediate return on investment.